powersync-ja/.github/profile/README.md

 We're constantly expanding our list of example implementations.
 If you'd like to see an example currently not available, [let us know on Discord](https://discord.gg/powersync).

 ## Team
-PowerSync was spun off from [JourneyApps](https://github.com/journeyapps-platform), a product that's been in production for over 10 years.
+PowerSync was spun off from [JourneyApps Platform](https://github.com/journeyapps-platform), a product that's been in production for over 10 years.
 PowerSync was founded by [@cahofmeyr](https://github.com/cahofmeyr) and [@rkistner](https://github.com/rkistner).
 Learn more about the team [here](https://www.powersync.com/team).

 ## Contributing
 See the [Community Code of Conduct](https://www.powersync.com/community-code-of-conduct) for our community pledge, standards, responsibilities and guidelines.

 ## Support
-We have an [open community Discord](https://discord.gg/powersync).
+We have an open community [Discord server](https://discord.gg/powersync).
 Join us there for questions, help or just a friendly chat.